open-traffic-generator/ixia-c/docs/licensing.md

 1. Internet access from the VM over HTTPS is desirable for online license activation, but not strictly required.
 Offline activation method is available as well.
 2. Access from a user over SSH (TCP/22) for license operations (activation, deactivation, reservation, sync)
-3. Access from any `ixia-c-controller` that needs a license during a test run over gRPC (TCP/7443) for license checkout and check-in
+3. Access from any `keng-controller` that needs a license during a test run over gRPC (TCP/7443) for license checkout and check-in

 Here is an example of how different components communicate with the License Server: